yesitsbilly/yesitsbilly/README.md

 - Hobbies: archery, fishing, hiking, hunting
 - Bonus:
   - I once auditioned for the tv show **Survivor**
-  - I once managed to hit myself in the back of the head, with a bat, during a softball game
+  - I once managed to hit myself in the back of the head, with a bat, while playing baseball

 ---